-We assess the usability of your website or app for people with disabilities or limited digital skills with an Accessibility (WCAG) Audit.
+We evaluate the accessibility of your website or app for individuals with disabilities or limited digital skills through a WCAG Audit.

 In addition to an overview of violations of the Web Content Accessibility Guidelines (Version 2.1 Level AA), our reports include Easy to understand and practical advice that we custom write for designers, front-end developers, editors, and communications professionals.

 Digital accessibility is not only mandatory for government websites; most websites and apps offering digital services will have to comply with the European Accessibility Act starting in 2025.

 Our research reports have been the starting point for improvement projects of websites of large and small organizations, including The European Ombudsman, the Dutch Ombudsman, VDAB, UZ Leuven, FOD Economie, Antwerpen.be, Leuven.be, Gent.be, Moorslede.be and others.